 Some plans don't accept these contributions, in which case it's best to create a new account or gift the parents cash intended for deposit into the 529 plan.
 Regardless of how the plan is set up, it’s important to maintain contribution levels that will ensure you can afford tuition and other costs.
 Such discipline can be particularly useful if you face additional financial obligations later.

 No matter what plan you choose, starting a college savings fund for your child is a big investment.
-Let a Nationwide financial advisor help guide the process.
+Let a Nationwide financial professional help guide the process.